 The year was 2000 and I was opening a book and gift store with my partner called Indigo Child.
 We wanted to add something different, something fun, and of course something hand made.
-Tie-Dye caught our eye, neither of us had done it before so we bought a small kit and gave it a whirl.
-I was hooked from the morning I rinsed and opened my first dyed tee, later to be known as 'Hippie Christmas'.
+Tie-Dye caught our eye, Karen had done it before, so we bought a small kit and gave it a whirl.
+I was hooked from the time I rinsed and opened my first dyed tee, later to be known as 'Hippie Christmas'.

 Life happened again and I was on my own with no definite plans on what I would do or where I would go.
 Moving back to Pendleton was first step on this new journey.
 My brother and his wife graciously let me stay in the spare room and drive the extra car.
 It was not long before I found my way to the Farmer's Market where I ran into an old friend who encouraged me to set up a booth and sell my tie-dye tees.

 As an artist, I wanted to move into being a working artist.
 I needed a new business name and had been thinking on it for quite some time.
 I create rainbows on tee shirts and other clothes so I wrote down all sorts of names with ‘rainbow’ in them but nothing felt right.

 As I met people on the street they would say “oh, you are the tie-dye guy right?”… that had a nice ring to it, but like any other name that sounded right to me, it was taken.

 After I had several orders for socks, I came up with the name 'Walking on Rainbows'.
 I printed some business cards and was almost ready to commit to the name.Then, one fine day in September, I showed up at Washington Elementary School in Pendleton, OR.
 They wanted me to help their 1st and 2nd grade students, about 150, create their own tie-dye tee shirts to wear on a field trip to the Pendleton Round-Up.